How to make a clean and modern data analysis, Part II.

 In addition to UBC’s Campus-wide Policies and Regulations, STAT 545A and STAT 545B adopt the following policies.

-The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PST).
-So, please be mindful of a 17:00 PST cutoff on Fridays when asking assignment-related questions.
+The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PT).
+So, please be mindful of a 17:00 PT cutoff on Fridays when asking assignment-related questions.

 Please read this before messaging the teaching team.

-A late submission is defined as any work, including quizzes, submitted after the deadline.
-For a late submission, the student will receive a 50% scaling of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.
+A late submission is defined as any work submitted after the deadline.
+For a late submission, the student will receive a warning for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

 If you arrange to have an assignment submitted late, you may not be able to receive feedback from your peers.